Sacituzumab Govitecan and Talazoparib for the Treatment of Stage IV Triple-Negative Breast Cancer

 - Histologically or cytologically confirmed stage IV (metastatic) breast cancer.
 Principal investigator (PI) approval is needed for patients who do not have source documentation of histologically confirmed stage IV (metastatic) breast cancer, but otherwise have known metastatic breast cancer

 - Participants must have biopsy proven triple negative, i.e. estrogen receptor (ER) negative (ER-), progesterone receptor (PR) negative (PR-), HER2 negative, invasive breast cancer, by American Joint Committee on Cancer (AJCC) 7th edition staging.
 ER, PR, and HER2 positivity would be determined per institutional (local) testing, with triple negative status for this trial determined as per 2020 American Society of Clinical Oncology/College of American Pathologists (ASCO/CAP) guidelines, in a biopsy/surgical specimen analyzed for ER/PR/HER2.
 Patients with “ER or PR low positive” as per updated ASCO/CAP 2020 guidelines can be considered after approval of PI.
-Confirmation of adequate (15-20 unstained slides cut at 5-10 um or 1 block) archival tissue (primary or metastatic) required before study entry.
+Confirmation of adequate (ideally 15-20 unstained slides cut at 5-10 um or 1 block, but minimum 10 unstained slides) archival tissue (primary or metastatic) required before study entry.
 If adequate tissue not available, PI approval is required prior to study entry

 - Previously treated with no more than one prior therapeutic regimens for metastatic disease during dose-expansion (no limit on prior therapeutic regimens in dose-escalation).
 In patients with disease recurrence within 12 months of (neo)adjuvant therapy, the (neo)adjuvant therapy would count as one prior regimen for this criterion.
 Radiation therapy or local therapy/surgery would not count as prior regimen for this criterion